Go back to your search results

 Adding an article to My favourites will allow you to easily come back to it later or print it.

-In the UK a quarter of people living with HIV are unaware that they are infected*.
+In the UK one in eight people living with HIV are unaware that they are infected*.
 If you think you’ve been at risk of HIV infection, this service is for you.

 For example, you may be concerned that you have become infected with HIV and you want an HIV test as soon as possible.
 You may be worried that you contracted HIV recently or some time ago, and you are keen not to pass it onto anyone else.
 When you get your result, you may want to be able to talk to somebody about it.

 * Public Health England data for 2015, published in November 2016.